jakubrwisniewski/node-html-render/README.md

 const htmlRenderer = new HtmlRenderer({
 	outputDirectory: HtmlRenderer.realPath('./output'),
 	templatesDirectory: HtmlRenderer.realPath('./templates'),
-	resourcesUrl: '../public' // any path to be resolved in browser });
+	resourcesUrl: '../public' // any path to be resolved in browser, relative to index.html });

 htmlRenderer